AnwerSaeed017/Comparison-of-Quantum-and-Classical-Algorithms/README.md

 Then navigate into project directory

-Then on terminal run
+Then on terminal run:

-streamlit run app.py for comparison of grover and linear search streamlit run compare.py for comparison of shor and gnfs
+streamlit run app.py -- for comparison of grover and linear search

+streamlit run compare.py --for comparison of shor and gnfs